 NOTE: Our volunteer team raised over $20 million for the Pillar project in 2017 - we are a non-profit foundation building the decentralized future.
 Please sign up for our mailing list and continue your education there.
 My other company is 2030, a for-profit company building products and services on the Pillar platform and more.

 by David Siegel

 In 2009, I wrote a book called Pull, on how things would be different once everything is online and interconnected.
 That vision is finally coming to life.
 This short essay is my attempt to describe the fast-moving world of decentralization: blockchains, cryptocurrency, triple ledgers, distributed apps, and more.
 Here is the one-minute summary:

 Blockchain technology is a shared ledger that everyone trusts to be accurate and permanent.
-By sharing a single reliable database, we can:
+By sharing a single ledger, we can:

 - Eliminate trillions of dollars of wasted effort in coordination, market functions, and clearing.

 - Record data - including ownership rights to anything of value - permanently, in a way that can't be hacked or stolen.

 - Eliminate middle men - companies that bring buyers and sellers together and charge high fees (everything from banks to insurance companies to ecommerce to Uber)

 - Eliminate data centers, which are targets for hackers.